 In the U.S. alone, analysts say the average age of a transformer on the grid is 35 years old, near the end of its typical lifecycle.
 Under ideal conditions, transformers are expected to operate for 30 to 40 years, while larger industrial transformers have a life expectancy of just 20 to 25 years.Power Magazine

 For some of us, local distribution lines are underground or at ground level.
 If this is true for your neighborhood, the transformer that serves your home will be on the ground – in a locked protective enclosure (also known as a ‘pad-mount’ transformer).
 Otherwise, you’ll typically find the transformer up on a utility pole (also known as a ‘pole-mount’ transformer).

 Why it Matters.
 When transformers work well, we don’t notice them.
 It’s a different story when they begin to experience issues and fail to operate correctly, or simply fail outright.
 These faults can cause safety issues, fire hazards, and damage to devices inside your home.
-Worse, they have the potential to ignite a wildfire in the community.
-Ting has detected hundreds of faults related to transformer health issues and transformer connections and has helped homeowners address them with their electric utility provider and ensure remediation happens to clear the hazard.
+Worse, they have the potential to ignite a wildfire in prone communities.
+Ting has detected thousands of faults related to transformer health issues and wiring connections to their home and has helped homeowners proactively address them with their electric utility provider and ensure remediation happens to clear the hazard.

-Be sure to check out our follow-on article where we cover common transformer problems and how they can impact your home and the homes around you.
+Be sure to check out our follow-on article where we cover common transformer problems and how these problems can impact your home and the homes around you.

-You’re like most people – prevention and awareness are key to your mission of protecting your family and home.
-That’s why we developed Ting: to provide you a simple way to employ the most significant advancement in electrical ‘awareness’ and fire safety for the home.
+Prevention and awareness are key to a homeowner’s goal of protecting family and home.
+That’s why we developed Ting: to provide you with a simple way to employ the most significant advancement in electrical ‘awareness’ and fire safety for the home.
 It’s like having an electrician watching over your home 24×7.